brendan-young/Project-2---CRUD-Website/README.md

 - Image upload - Giving users the ability to upload their own images of properties.
 Currently the application renders random 'house' images from loremflickr.com - this will be changed to allow users to upload multiple images with their reviews.
 These images will then be displayed in a thumbnail, where users can select the image to view it full sized, and scroll through the images.

-- One-to-many commenting relationships - Users will have the ability to comment on a particular property to share their experiences/opinions of each property.
+- One-to-many relationships - User comments - Users will have the ability to comment on a particular property to share their experiences/opinions of each property.
 This will result in more transparency as guest users will be able to view properties as well as user comments.
 One-to-many relationship will also be incorporated for apartment complexes with multiple apartments/flats/duplexes.
 Users will be able to find the building by address or name, and browse reviews of different aparments & flats within the same complex.
+This can also be extended to allow users to filter by properties a particular real estate business currently manages, showcasing all properties managed by a particular real estate.

 - Google Maps API Integration - Allow users to view the localation of reviewed apartments/complexes visually via a Google Maps API.

+## Changes in consideration
+- I may look at create a new clone of this web app and utilising Bootstrap in the future for a more consistent UI.